 Coles, N., Tiokhin, L., Scheel, A., Isager, P., Lakens, D. (in press).
 The Costs and Benefits of Replication Studies.
 Behavioral and Brain Sciences [commentary on Zwaan et al., 2017]

-*Frankenhuis, W. E., *Tiokhin, L. (in press).
+*Frankenhuis, W. E., *Tiokhin, L. (2018).
 Bridging evolutionary biology and developmental psychology: Toward an enduring theoretical infrastructure.
 Child Development. *Equal contributions. [commentary on Bjorklund, 2017]

 Tiokhin, L., Hruschka, D. (2017).
 No evidence that an Ebola outbreak influenced voting preferences in the 2014 elections after controlling for time-series autocorrelation: a commentary on Beall, Hofer, and Schaller (2016).
 Psychological Science.